andyatkinson/andyatkinson.github.io/README.md

 #### Workflow
 Set up hidden page initially as follows.

-1. Create _posts with post date of today (will override in front matter later)
+1. Future-date post in _posts in local dev
-1. Create permalink without date, this is key
+1. Do not use date in permalink, this is key
 1. No tags
 1. No date in front matter
 1. Publish it and reference the permalink.
 Confirm it's accessible but hidden from pagination and tag-feed.
+1. Locally view it with `--future` flag

 Note: Date-based filename organizes post but isn't used in permalink.